oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/analyzing-logs/analyzing-logs.md

       > **Hint** : In the begining of this Lab we selected root compartment which has two **Log Group** and we learnt that the **Log Group** <em>kubernetes_logs</em> has the copy of the Kubernetes Logs ingested through Kubernetes Cluster **oke-cw23-II**.
 Refer **Task 1** > **Step 5** > **Note** to ascertain this.

 7. Retrieveing the correct value of the daily average sales.
-  - Clear the field **Kubernetes Cluster Name** in the Fields panel's Search Fields textbox by clicking `x` button.
+  - Clear the field **Sales Amount** in the Fields panel's Search Fields textbox by clicking `x` button.
   - Click on the field **Log Group**  in the Fields panel.
      ![field-log-group](images/field-log-group.png)
   -  **Filter Log Group** pop-window will be displayed.
   - Select your user's **Log Group**.
   - Click on **Apply** button.
+  - Now you will be able to see the correct value of the daily average sales.